NENA911/NG911GISDataModel/postgresql/ng911_data_model_postgresql_template.md

 /* *****************************************************************************
    DOMAIN:   nena.Country
-   Used by:  A1Polygon - A5Polygon, CellSectorPoint
+   Used by:  ServiceBoundaryPolygons, A1Polygon - A5Polygon, CellSectorPoint
    Source:   NENA-STA-006.2-2022, Section 5.24, p.55
    Notes:    Domain for country creates a new data type
    ************************************************************************** */